MooersLab/MooersLab/README.md

 ### Serenade
 This is a standalone application that supports speech-to-commands and speech-to-code.
 It depends on the presence of an internet connection because it uses remote servers to convert sound waves into text and commands.
-Serenade runs in web browsers as well as in the terminal and at command prompts.
+Serenade runs in web browsers, in the terminal, and at command prompts.
-It is more versatile than Voice In plus but less than Talon Voice.
+It is more versatile than Voice In Plus but less versatile than Talon Voice.
 It may be a good bridge between Voice In Plus and Talon Voice.

 - [Expansions of English contractions](https://github.com/MooersLab/serenade-contractions)